-11 The workers had to go to the bank, but they had to walk as there were no transportation facilities due to unannounced lockdown.
+&lt;sup>11The workers had to go to the bank by walking as there were no transportation facilities due to the unannounced/unprecedented lockdown.
 Payment was made on time but due to such inconvenience they received payment with some delays.